JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_4.md

 Jesus was not even angry when, at his trial, ignorant mortals derisively struck him in the face after blindfolding him.

-As they nailed Jesus on the cross, his only words were, "Father, forgive them for they know not what they do."
+As they nailed Jesus on the cross, his only words were, “Father, forgive them for they know not what they do.”
 He could not have so mercifully and lovingly interceded for his executioners if such thoughts of affectionate devotion had not been the mainspring of all his life of unselfish service.

 Salvation